ishandandekar/Churnobyl/README.md

 ### Issues:

-- Wandb cant seem to log preprocessors, still have to figure this out
-  > Did some experimentation, `wandb` is only logging the new preprocessors, only if I delete the previous versions, idk what other fix there is.
-But this'll have to do right now.
-I'll have to figure out the `encoder_oe` stuff before I tackle this.
-- There is no code for imputing values in pipeline. **This has been set aside temporalily**
 - The API serving code can be still be optimized.
 There is too much code that might seem to complicate things.
 Better serving solutions still need to be tested.
 - The code for monitoring can be a pain.
 Creating a branch for the Streamlit dashboard is one of the solutions.
 - For setting up configuration variables right now, `.yaml` seems the way to go.
 Some other ways like using a `.env` file can also be a method that can be benefiticial for setting up AWS credentials locally.
 - DEV notes are still needed to be added for future MLEs
 - Model training doesn't support `StackingClassifier`
 - Tuning `VotingClassifier` is not available yet
+- `wandb` is not even recognizing the new preprocessors.
+For this, I'll be using `mlflow`.
+This requires a bit of setup.
+This would be beneficial only if we can download the best model

 ### S3 directory structure